lewishowles/components/src/components/content/display-date/display-date.md

 - type: `string` | `object`
 - default: `undefined`

 The formatting to apply to the displayed date.
 Accepts a named format string (e.g. `"date"`, `"dateTime"`, `"shortDate"`), a Day.js-style token string (e.g. `"DD/MM/YYYY"`), or an [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat#using_options) options object.
-By default, `"date"` is used for date-only inputs and `"dateTime"` for inputs with time information.
+By default, the global `"date"` or `"dateTime"` format configured with [`configureDateHelpers`](/helpers/configure-date-helpers) is used, based on whether the input has time information.

 ## Styling hooks